joldenb/wdi-orientation/README.md

  2. **Search** using Google, and finally...
  3. **Ask** someone.

 As we progress, the Developers will be expected to get more and more independent.
-Consultants are here to help, and we understand that the beginning of the course will require answers from us and your peers.

-Slack has a great feature like Twitter where you can use ``@zebgirouard`` or ``@jpbarela`` in the ``#wdi-den-june`` channel, and we automatically get notified of that message.
+### GitHub Issues

+GitHub is a powerful tool, and we will be using it throughout the class.
+One of the most important uses will be building this Developer independence.
+If a Developer is having an `issue` with their work on an assignment, and needs help of any kind, we are expecting them to submit a GitHub issue:

+#### Feedback on lessons and assignments

+Firstly, feedback on lessons and assignments is always appreciated.
+If you see something that is confusing, or unclear, please submit a GitHub issue on the relevant repository with a detailed explanation.

+#### Request for help from Instructors

+1. Secondly, any request for help from instructors should follow the **Read, Search, Ask** policy mentioned above.
+Specifically, to request help we are expecting a GitHub issue on the relevant repository with the following information:
+ a.
+Two online resources the Developer found, but did not satisfy the need for help
+ b.
+The name of one Developer whom you already asked
+ c.
+A detailed description of the problem
+2. In order to request help from an Instructor, send a Slack message to `#wdi-den-halloween` with a link to the GitHub issue you created, and a tag for the relevant Instructor (``@zebgirouard`` or ``@nick_anderson``).

+### Instructor Availability

+Please address requests to the Instructor on duty at the time:

+- Zeb will field any requests in the `#wdi-den-halloween` channel from 9am to 2pm.
+- Nick will field any requests in the `#wdi-den-halloween` channel from 2pm to 8pm.

+Instructors will automatically get notified of any message tagged with, for example, ``@zebgirouard`` or ``@nick_anderson``.

 Putting content questions in the Slack channel has several benefits:
 - Other Developers might have the same question(s) and we can help everyone at the same time
-- Other Developers in the class might have worked through the issue and might be able to help before the Consultants can answer.
+- Other Developers in the class might have worked through the issue and might be able to help before the Instructors can answer.

-The Consultants will review Slack each night for questions.
-Note that Consultants will not be available 24-7, but will do their best to answer questions as soon as possible.
-If a Developer doesn't feel their questions were fully answered by the next class, please bring it to the attention of the Consultants at the beginning of class.
+Note that Instructors will not be available 24-7, but will do their best to answer questions as soon as possible.
+If a Developer doesn't feel their questions were fully answered by the next class, please bring it to the attention of the Instructors at the beginning of class.

 ### The Help "Queue"

-If you would like 1:1 help from Thomas, mention ``@tbraine`` in the ``#wdi-den-june`` channel, and he will set up appointments on a first-come, first-served basis.
+If you would like 1:1 help from either of the Instructors, mention ``@zebgirouard`` or ``@nick_anderson`` in the ``#wdi-den-halloween`` channel, and we will set up appointments on a first-come, first-served basis.

-There are also a number of ways to work directly with the Consultants.
-We take **1:1 appointments** after class Monday through Thursday.
+There are also a number of ways to work directly with the Instructors.
+We take **1:1 appointments** after class Monday through Thursday (5pm and on).
 We might combine **1:1s** into a small group if several people approach with the same issue.

+### Other Issues

-Consultants can take direct messages for other non-content related issues.
-Direct messages are a great way to schedule a **1:1** or talk about any issue that you're not comfortable talking about in a public channel.
+Instructors can take direct messages for non-content related issues.
+Direct messages are a great way to talk about any issue that you're not comfortable talking about in a public channel.

 "No one is born knowing how to code." - Various

 ## Staying Healthy (5 min)

+This course will be a lot of work.
+We will ask a lot of you, and we want to make sure that that is balanced with your personal health needs.

-**Sleep** Getting a reasonable amount of sleep (6-9 hours per night, depending on your needs) is important, and can be a useful general guide for a schedule and how much material to work through.
+**Sleep** Getting a reasonable amount of sleep is important.
+6-9 hours per night, depending on your needs, can be a useful general guide for a schedule and how much material to work through.

 **Exercise** Getting out for some exercise everyday will help you learn and think creatively, so don't be afraid to take some time for exercise.